WBUP: News operation

-In December 2007, it began producing the area's first primetime newscast on WBKP.
-Known as CW 5 News NOW, this thirty-minute program is seen weeknights at 10.
-On September 8, 2009, rival WLUC added a half-hour local newscast seen at the same time to its Fox-affiliated second digital subchannel.
-In September 2012, WBUP began airing its first-ever weekday morning newscast, known as ABC 10 News NOW This Morning, seen at 6:30.
-To cover the Keweenaw Peninsula, the station also operates an advertising sales office and news bureau on East Montezuma Avenue in Houghton (building shared with WOLV-FM 97.7, WHKB-FM 102.3, and WCCY-AM 1400).
-Since there is no weather department, all weather segments originate from WBKB's studios in Alpena and are taped in advance.
+In December 2007, it began producing the area's first prime time newscast on WBKP.
+Known as CW 5 News Now, this thirty-minute program is seen weeknights at 10.
+In September 2012, WBUP began airing its first-ever weekday morning newscast, known as ABC 10 News Now This Morning, seen at 6:30.
+To cover the Keweenaw Peninsula, the station also operates an advertising sales office and news bureau on East Montezuma Avenue in Houghton (sharing a building with radio sister stations WOLV, WHKB, and WCCY).

+On September 9, 2024, WBUP merged its news department with WJMN under the new branding My UP News.
+As part of the arrangement, WBUP expanded its morning newscast from a half hour to two hours, and maintains 6 p.m. and 11 p.m. newscasts on weekdays.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WBUP shut down its analog signal, over VHF channel 10, on June 12, 2009, and "flash-cut" its digital signal into operation on VHF channel 10.
 Since it was granted an original construction permit after the Federal Communications Commission (FCC) finalized the DTV allotment plan on April 21, 1997, this station did not receive a companion channel for a digital television station.
 It then began offering a standard definition simulcast of WBKP on a new second digital subchannel in order to expand that station's broadcasting radius.